lachlan-ibm/ibmvia-passkey-browser-extension/docs/index.md

-# IBM passkey extension documentation
+# IBM Passkey Extension Documentation

 Welcome to the docs for the IBM passkey extension.
 This is an open-source project which aims to provide passkey support to major vendors such as chromium, firefox and webkit.
 This browser extension also aims to provide developers/technical sales a tool for demonstrating passkey functionality without using hardware based security keys.